Secret Agent (1936 film)

-Typical Hitchcockian themes used in Secret Agent include mistaken identity, trains and a "Hitchcock Blonde".
+Typical Hitchcockian themes used in Secret Agent include mistaken identity, trains, bell towers, and a "Hitchcock Blonde".

 Plot

 On 10 May 1916, during World War I, British Captain and novelist Edgar Brodie returns home on leave, only to discover his obituary in the newspaper.
 He is brought to a man identifying himself only as "R", who asks him to undertake a secret mission: to identify and eliminate a German agent on his way to Arabia to stir up trouble in the Middle East.
 Upon agreeing, Brodie is given a new identity—Richard Ashenden—a fake death, and the assistance of a killer known variously as "the Hairless Mexican" and "the General", though he is neither bald, Mexican, nor a general.

 Brodie's late "predecessor" thought that the enemy agent was staying at the Hotel Excelsior in neutral Switzerland.
 When "Ashenden" arrives there, he is surprised to find that "R" has also provided him with an attractive wife, Elsa Carrington.
 Entering their suite, he also encounters her new admirer, fellow hotel guest Robert Marvin, who is only slightly deterred by the arrival of her husband (and continues to flirt with Elsa).
 When they are alone, Ashenden is displeased when Elsa reveals she insisted upon the assignment for the thrill of it.

 Ashenden and the General go to contact a double agent, the church organist, only to find him dead.
 In his hand, however, they find a button, evidently torn off in the struggle with his killer.
 When they go to the casino to meet Elsa, the button is accidentally dropped onto a gambling table.
 Since it looks the same as his own buttons, an experienced mountaineer named Caypor assumes it is his.